 While Inland Cellular uses various security measures it deems appropriate, Inland Cellular undertakes no obligation to monitor or protect customer traffic from spam, viruses, denial of service attacks or other malicious, unlawful or unwarranted activities.
 Inland Cellular does not guarantee that it can protect customers from any or all security breaches.
 The customer is using this service at his or her own risk.
 Customers are cautioned to purchase their own spam filtering and antivirus software from commercial vendors to meet their needs.
 However, a customer that is subject to spam, virus, denial of service attack or similar malicious, unlawful or unwarranted activities is urged to contact Inland Cellular as soon as possible.
 Inland Cellular will work with the customer on how the customer can take appropriate and economically reasonable efforts to address the matter.

-The pricing and service levels for the service provided by Inland Cellular can be found at www.inlandcellular.com/internet-connection-plans and www.inlandcellular.com/data-plans.
-The service is provided over Inland Cellular’s wireless network which uses CDMA technology.
+The pricing and service levels for the service provided by Inland Cellular can be found here and here for shared plans.
+The service is provided over Inland Cellular’s mobile wireless network which uses LTE & CDMA technology.
 Typical access speeds range from: